agcdtmr/wwcode-days-of-code-challenge-2024/README.md

 ## Weekly goals

-- [ ] Connect and follow a WWCode volunteer or member.
-Endorse their skills or if you worked on a project write recommendations!
+- [ ] Connect and follow a WWCode volunteer or member on LinkedIn.
+Endorse their skills or if you worked on a project together write recommendations!

 ## WWCode Cloud